BIOPHILIC DESIGN guide

 Biophilic Design is a bridge between interior design, nature and wellbeing.
-After observing the elements of nature that have a positive effect on us, it reproduces them indoors, creating interiors that actively support our overall wellbeing.
+It takes the elements of nature that have a positive effect on us and reproduces them indoors, creating interiors that actively support our wellbeing.

 How does Biophilic Design work?

-Biophilic Design relies on a number of tools, organized in 3 categories:
+Biophilic Design relies on a number of tools - called patterns – that are organized in 3 categories:

-- Nature in the Space: literally bringing nature indoors.
+- Nature in the Space: incorporating natural elements in design.

-- Nature of the Space: reproducing natural "space layouts" indoors.
+- Nature of the Space: reproducing the layout of natural environments.